 We are happy to help you get started in your search for child care.
-We’ve gathered several resources here, including the U-M Children’s Centers, local home-based programs, and access to a state-wide searchable database of all state-licensed child care programs.
-For Ann Arbor summer camp search information, see other care options.
+We’ve gathered several resources here, including the U-M Children’s Centers, local home-based programs, and access to searchable databases of all state-licensed child care programs.

 Learn about the U-M Children’s Centers